-The quarter saw two more aggressive interest-rate hikes by the Federal Reserve and at its September policy meeting showed no signs of slowing down its aggressive stance.
-This led to further increases in gilt yields which resulted in the negative returns for the fixed interest portfolio.
-The overall allocation is 15.5% which is outside the target allocation of 23% allowing for a 5% tolerance.
+The overall allocation increased to 15.9% which is still outside the target allocation of 23% allowing for a 5% tolerance.
 This is largely due to the poor performance of bonds when compared to the other asset classes.
-Given the continued uncertainty Officer have elected not to rebalance the Fund with the view to waiting for the outcome of the strategic asset allocation review which will be conducted over the coming months.
+Given the continued uncertainty Officers have continued in not rebalancing the Fund with the view to waiting for the outcome of the strategic asset allocation review which is being conducted over the coming months.

-- 3.5.3 Infrastructure Due to the nature of these assets, performance of Infrastructure investments and indeed Private Equity, discussed in more detail below, is better measured over a period of time, rather than quarter by quarter.
+- 3.5.3 Infrastructure Due to the nature of these assets, performance of Infrastructure investments and indeed Private Equity, discussed in more detail below, is better measured over a period of time, rather than guarter by guarter.
 All the Fund's Infrastructure investments continue to perform well largely due to their link to inflation.
 The renewable investments have performed particularly well recently due to increased inflation expectations and increases in power prices, both of which have a positive impact on the returns.
 The allocation currently stands at 14.0% compared to a target of 10%. - 3.5.4 Private Equity Our Private Equity managers continue to perform extremely well and have been the main contributor to positive returns over the last few years.
-The performance of private equity investments tends to follow the same direction as global equities.
-Valuations tend to be lagged so Officers are expecting the positive returns to tail off although the majority of our private equity investments are priced in foreign currency so the weakness in Sterling has contributed to inflated valuations.
-Over the quarter the allocation moved from 11.8% to 11.6%.
+During the last quarter the valuations have come down as they tend to follow the direction of global equities, however the performance of the underlying companies remains strong and so there is currently no cause for concern.
+The majority of the Fund's private equity investments are priced in foreign currency and so the weakness in Sterling has limited the drop in valuations to some extent.
+Over the quarter the allocation moved from 11.6% to 11.0%.
 This is above the target allocation of 8%.